eklitzke/demangle/README.md

 GCC.
 Likewise, if you want to demangle Clang symbols you need to compile this with Clang.

-### Clang
+### Clang on Linux

 I have intentionally avoided the use of any C++ standard library methods to make this easy to compile on Linux systems that normally use GCC's libstdc++.
-If you're on a Linux system like Debian, Ubuntu, Fedora, or likely any other distribution that normally uses GCC and you want to build this with Clang to demangle Clange symbols you can compile it like this:
+If you're on a Linux system like Debian, Ubuntu, Fedora, or likely any other distribution that normally uses GCC and you want to build this with Clang to demangle Clang symbols you can compile it like this:

     CXX=clang++ ./configure
+    make

+### GCC on OS X

+The same applies for OS X, which normally uses Clang.
+If you want to demangle GCC symbols you'd do:

+    CXX=g++ ./configure
     make